therealdreg/okhi/README.md

 In a few weeks, I will provide a public link to buy it.

-Gerber files and BOM will be available soon.
+Gerber, Pick and Place files and BOM will be available soon.

 ----